United States forms

 - Submitting original documents when not required.

-- Failure to submit required evidence.
+- Not submitting required evidence.

 - Using pages from different form editions.